CleRua/JInput-to-Midi/README.md

 ## 5th line : Name of the virtual MIDI device ##

 ## Example (joystick with 16 components) : ##
-[0,0,0,0,1,0,0,0,0,0,0,0,0,0,0,0] \r\n
+[0,0,0,0,1,0,0,0,0,0,0,0,0,0,0,0]

 [0,0,0,0,1,0,0,0,0,0,0,0,0,0,0,0]

 [78,79,80,81,82,89,76,79,81,82,83,84,86,88,91,93]

 [120,120,120,120,120,120,120,120,120,120,120,120,120,120,120,120]

 MIDI_Java

 # More Info #

 ## int tempsRafraichissement ##
-sets the interval (in milliseconds) between 2 pollings of the controller (JInput is a library based on polling, I'm still looking for an asynchronous method for reading the controller signals)
+Sets the interval (in milliseconds) between 2 pollings of the controller (JInput is a library based on polling, I'm still looking for an asynchronous method for reading the controller signals).